F5Networks/k8s-bigip-ctlr/README.md

 ### Alternate, unofficial build

-A normal go and godep toolchain can be used as well
+A normal go toolchain can be used as well

 Prerequisites:
-- go 1.7
+- go 1.15
 - $GOPATH pointing at a valid go workspace
-- godep (Only needed to modify vendor's packages)
 - python
 - virtualenv